esn-org/ddev-gitlab-poc/README.md

 in addition, and before doing `ddev start`, you might need to create the gitlab folder: `sudo mkdir -p /srv/gitlab` as per (https://docs.gitlab.com/ee/install/docker.html#set-up-the-volumes-location).
 We dont use the environment variable $GITLAB_HOME inside the docker-compose image.

+we have also tried to copy the certificates found in .ddev/traefik/certs to the proper /srv/gitlab/config folder:
+- .ddev/traefik/certs/oauth.key|crt  to /srv/gitlab/config/trusted-certs/oauth.ddev.site.key|crt
+- .ddev/traefik/certs/gitlab.key|crt  to /srv/gitlab/config/ssl/gitlab.ddev.site.key|crt

+just in case it was a cert issue; reflecting also this in the gitlab.rb config.

 The `gitlab.rb` config used (file located in `/srv/gitlab/config/gitlab.rb or /etc/gitlab/gitlab.rb inside the container) is:
 ```